SamuelDJudge/InvisibleMe/README.md

 For more reading and detail on AES, please read this [article](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) or watch this [video](https://www.youtube.com/watch?v=liKXtikP9F0&t=644s).

 ## Scalability

-The red line represents four nodes and the black line represents one node.
+The red dots on the plot represents four nodes and the black dots represents one node.
+The red and black line are the so-called "line of best fit" for the red and black points, respectively.
 We notice the definite increase in speed as we increase nodes, which shows a distribution.

 ![Pipeline](scalability.png)